An efficient method for the incompressible Navier-Stokes equations on irregular domains with no-slip boundary conditions, high order up to the boundary: Implementation

 In the second test, we introduce artificial random errors to the normal velocity along the boundary.
 The purpose of this second test is to study, under a controlled situation, the error sensitivity of the normal velocity boundary condition implementation --- the purpose for which the parameter $\lambda\/$ was introduced in \S~\ref{Section:NumSplitting}.
 Specifically, the main concern are the errors that are introduced by the implementation of the Neumann boundary condition for the pressure on non-conforming boundaries (as happens for the example in \S~\ref{subsec:FlowIrrD}).
-For simple geometries, such as a square, a finite differences discretization of the equation can be easily designed so that the discrete analog of the solvability condition applies.
-For curved geometries, however, this is generally not possible --- therefore, a least squares solution of the equation is required, which introduces errors throughout the pressure field.
-Further, even though these errors are small (of the same order as the approximation scheme used), they are hard to quantify in detail --- e.g. write a leading order approximation in terms of derivatives of the exact solution.
-This motivates this test, which shows that the normal boundary condition calculation is robust.

 To perform the test, we introduce independent random errors at each point on the domain boundary, at the start of each Euler time step.
 To be precise, the boundary condition for equation~(\ref{PPE_Implementation_Splitting2}) is taken as